 - You are domiciled to Georgia.
 If you do not trigger tax residency in any other country but you are a citizen of Georgia OR have stronger ties to Georgia (family, property, etc.) than to any other country, you may be considered a tax resident via domicile even if you don’t spend time in Georgia.

-If you own a Georgian business, or a foreign business that is managed from Georgia, that business may also be liable for tax as an entity, by Georgia.
+If you own a Georgian business, or a foreign business that is managed from Georgia, that business may also be liable to pay tax in Georgia.
 This is a separate matter from personal tax residency.
 Read about how your foreign business may be taxed even if you are not a personal tax resident of Georgia.

 NOTE: Gaining automatic tax residency does not afford you legal residency.
 Legal residency MUST be applied for independently.